joelouthan/Theologicus/src/confession-1689/1689-1-3-the-apocrypha-of-holy-scripture.md

-# 1689 Baptist Confession of Faith: Chapter 1.3 The Apocrypha of Holy Scripture"
+# 1689 Baptist Confession of Faith: Chapter 1.3 The Apocrypha of Holy Scripture

 ## The Text

 >Luke 24:25-27 (CSB) He said to them, “How foolish you are, and how slow to believe all that the prophets have spoken!
 Wasn’t it necessary for the Messiah to suffer these things and enter into his glory?”
 Then beginning with Moses and all the Prophets, he interpreted for them the things concerning himself in all the Scriptures.